polgreen/uclid/notes/UclidMeetings.md

 1. Try Boolector as another backend solver.
 1. Create individual publish.sh files for each folder.
 Don't publish tutorial sources.
 1. Document CoverDecorator.

+Further TODOs
+1. More informative names for counterexamples to induction.
+1. Need to check that primed variables are not present in module-level invariants and properties.